Crime in Guatemala: Street gangs

 Young males ages 15 to 24 characterize the typical perpetrators of street crime, which is often committed against individuals of the same age group.
 Like most post-war societies, Guatemala has a very young population and a higher propensity for youth violence.
 Post-war transitions to peacetime jobs are often difficult due to a lack of funding for public education, and in Guatemala this problem was made worse because during its civil war not only were funds for public education reallocated to military expenditures, but military forces deliberately targeted schools and students.
-The two most prominent youth street gangs in Guatemala and other Central American countries are the Mara Salvatrucha and the 18th Street gang, but there are many other gangs: in 1997 the Prensa Libre reported that 53 gangs were known to be active in the capitol city, Guatemala City, alone.
+The two most prominent youth street gangs in Guatemala and other Central American countries are the Mara Salvatrucha and the 18th Street gang, but there are many other gangs: in 1997 the Prensa Libre reported that 53 gangs were known to be active in the capital city, Guatemala City, alone.
 Such gangs began to proliferate in the mid-1990s after large numbers of undocumented Central American immigrants were deported from Los Angeles, particularly to El Salvador.
 In 2011, UNODC reported that Guatemala had 32,000 gang members—-more than in any other Central America country.